kiselevskaya/Python/experiments/34_question_and_solutions/02_linked_lists/README.md

     Example:
     Input: the node c from the linked list a->b->c->d->f
     Result: nothing is returned, but the new linked list looks like  a->b->d->f

+**04_partition_list.py**

+    Write the code to partition a linked list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.